CameronWard301/communication_scheduler/mock-gateway/README.md

 ### Installing & Running Locally

-A step by step series of examples that tell you how to get a development environment running.
+Follow the instructions below to get a development environment running:
 1. Clone the repository
 2. Navigate to the project directory
 3. Run `mvn clean install` to build and test the project